 - I value security too much to do that.

-- Why don’t you just get a normal job?
+- Why don’t you get a regular job?

-So with all of these common responses, you can’t help but get a little upset.
+So with all of these typical responses, you can’t help but get a little upset.
 Sometimes I feel like a young teenage boy yelling at my parents, “YOU JUST DON’T GET ME!!”

 “You are the average of the five people you spend the most time with.” – Jim Rohn.

-This is probably one of the most important lifehacks that everyone should know.
+This is probably one of the most critical lifehacks that everyone should know.
 Just like “you are what you eat”, “you are who you hang out with”.